rikardgn/learnCpp/README.md

 - Shows how to create a program that takes a selection of mp3 files thats located in one directory and creates a random smaller collection from that library in another directory
 - This build is a debug build thats has seen alot revisions from the first debug build, randCopyMp3DebugLatest.cpp is the lastest debug build, randCopyMp3NewS.cpp was the starting point for the debug builds.
+- outpRandomNameListFinal.cpp
+- Program that outputs a random list of names to a textfile.

 Loops
 -----